-- 1. On the first day of absence due to illness the teacher must ensure they report their absence using the agreed reporting procedure.
-The teacher should call the centralised absence number on 03451 55 11 11, which is a 24/7 number and have their employee number ready.
-The teacher will then be transferred to the critical contact number identified by the school. - 2.
+- 1. On the first day of absence due to illness the teacher must report their absence using the agreed reporting procedure.
+A telephone call to the school or direct notification to their line manager. - 2.
 On the fourth day of absence the teacher shall notify the school directly to advise them of their continuing absence and whether it is likely to extend beyond 7 days.
 A teacher who is absent between four and seven days (including weekends and non-working days) is required to complete a self-certification form and this is achieved automatically when a teacher ends their absence using about Me; a paper certificate is no longer required. - 3.
-Where the absence extends beyond 7 calendar days the teacher shall submit either a Fit Note signed by a General Practitioner or a medical certificate (Form MED10) from a hospital to cover the period after the seventh day.
+Where the absence extends beyond 7 calendar days the teacher shall submit either a Fit Note signed by a General Practitioner/other healthcare professional or a medical certificate (Form MED10) from a hospital to cover the period after the seventh day.
 Where further Fit Notes are received extending the period of the same absence, these should be submitted timeously. - 4.
-During longer periods of sickness absence, the teacher should maintain regular contact with the Head of Establishment or other nominated member of staff to discuss their progress.
+During longer periods of sickness absence, the teacher should maintain regular contact with the Headteacher or other nominated member of staff to discuss their progress.
 In certain cases it may be more appropriate for the teacher to maintain contact through a third party.